FernandaFranco/170-study-guide/topics_review.md

 # How does an HTML form element interact with the server-side code that processes it.

 # Why is user-entered content a security risk?
 Be aware of how to mitigate this risk.

+Because of the risk of Cross-site scripting, or XSS.
+It can happen when users can input text that ends up being displayed directly by the site.
+The problem is when inputting raw HTML or JavaScript code is allowed and submitting it to the server.